chrismlawr/Predicting-AirBnB-Prices-BA780/README.md

-# BA780-Team4A
+# Predicting AirBnB Prices - BA780
-Repository for BA780 Team 4A
+Repository for BA780 Team 4A's Project: Predicting AirBnB Prices

 This repository is for a team assignment from BA780, a class in the M.S.
 Business Analytics program at Boston University.
 The class introduces the toolbox for business analysts, covering topics like Python for Data Science, BigQuery SQL, & Google Cloud Computing, and learning how to pre-process data & conduct exploratory data analysis.